bassmannate/zoom-plus/README.md

   Google Fonts; falls back to system fonts if offline, but for a fully offline-capable app the font files should be bundled locally

+## To Do
+- Verify functionality with other devices.
+I only have the MS-60B+ to test with so other pedals such as the MS-50G+ are all theoretical.
+- More identifiable effect icons.
+Just about all of them are completely generic.

 ## Packaging as a real installable app

 `npm run dist` (via `electron-builder`, already in `devDependencies`)